autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

   tech job
 subtitle: >-
-  A relevant and meaningful side project can be beneficial to help you successfully land a dream tech job.
+  A relevant and meaningful side project can be beneficial to help you successfully land a lucrative tech job.
 date: '2021-01-20'
 excerpt: >+
   This article is about contributors to AUtechjobs - three software engineers